ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/microcontrollers/nav-mlek/platforms.md

 ## Virtual Hardware

-Virtual implementations of the Corstone platforms are also available for software development.
+Virtual implementations of the Corstone reference systems are also available for software development.
 These can be accessed locally or in the cloud.

 ### Ecosystem FVPs